teamlaserbeam/playbook/README.md

 - Atom for code
 - Xcode for build
 - Android Studio for build
+- Bitrise for CI
-- Testflight for app feedback
+- Testflight for iOS app testing
+- Testfairy for Android app testing

 ## ⚙️ Our Workflow